 Running Causes Skin Sagging – Myth

 Two things contribute to skin sagging: the breakdown of collagen (a protein that gives skin its elastic quality) and loss of facial fat.
-The bouncing or jostling movements of running are not enough to damage the body’s collagen.
+The bouncing or jostling movements of running is not enough to damage the body’s collagen.
 However, what can lead to the breakdown of collagen is running outside and exposing the skin to the sun’s UV rays unprotected.

 Sleep Position Can Cause Skin Sagging – Myth

-Whether you sleep on your back, stomach or side, your sleep position cannot cause your skin to sag; although sleeping on your stomach as you get older may lead to creases and wrinkles, because the pillow can tug at your skin.
+Whether you sleep on your back, stomach, or side, your sleep position cannot cause your skin to sag; although sleeping on your stomach as you get older may lead to creases and wrinkles, because the pillow can tug at your skin.
 As your skin becomes less elastic, it may not bounce back from the tugging as easily.